Juneteenth Celebrations & Events in Williamsburg, VA

 Conclude the week's journey with the 4th Annual Journey to Racial Healing Ceremony, hosted by the Virginia Racial Healing Institute and Coming to the Table.
 This year’s special guest is Charles Holman, who shares a deeply personal story of reconciliation.

 In honor of Juneteenth, admission to Colonial Williamsburg is free for all on June 19.
+You won't want to miss the African Baptist Meeting House Groundbreaking or the Williamsburg Bray School Public Opening!

 Thought-provoking history